 Abducent or Abducens Nerve is the 6th cranial nerve.
-It is motor and supplies only 1 muscle, the lateral rectus of the eye-ball.
+Abuducent nerve is a motor nerve and supplies only 1 muscle, the lateral rectus of the eye-ball.
 It is named so because it abducts the eye.
-It’s also termed fan’s nerve, because in ancient times (nonverbal age between the adolescent girls and boys), the boy utilized to call the girls from a party by sending signal via the actions of the Muscle.
+Abducent nerve is also known as fan’s nerve, because in ancient times (nonverbal age between the adolescent girls and boys), the boy utilized to call the girls from a party by sending signal via the actions of the Muscle.

 Lesions of Abducent Nerve

 The abducent nerve is usually damaged during increased intracranial pressure.
 During increased intracranial pressure, the nerve is stretched as a result of descent of brainstem.
 As a result, the nerve is cut by the sharp bony border of the petrous temporal bone.
 The paralysis of lateral rectus muscle following the injury to the abducent nerve leads to:

 - Convergent squint because of the unopposed activity of medial rectus muscle.

 - Inability to abduct the eye.

 - Diplopia (double vision) with maximum separation of 2 images while looking toward the paralyzed side.